 A young carer is someone aged under 25 years who is caring or helping to care for a relative by doing housework, shopping, cooking or looking after brothers and sisters.

-Visit Newport Young Carers service or Young Carers Gwent for further information.
+Visit Newport Young Carers service for further information.

 Newport Young Carers Service also offer virtual groups, one-to-one video chats and phone calls to provide support.
 Email email@example.com or call the community connectors on (01633) 235650.

 Young Carers Action Day was held on 16 March 2021.
 The theme this year was Protect Young Carers’ Futures.
 Carers Trust have developed resources for young adult carers to promote their skills, as well as professionals to help them understand the value of employing young carers.

 Alzheimer’s Society have a simple booklet called ‘This is Me’ that can be used to record details about a person living with dementia and act as a guide if the person moves into a care home or spends time in a hospital or hospice.